 The School Psychology Clinic serves as a training site for graduate students in the School Psychology Educational Specialist and Doctoral Programs at the University of Washington.
 All services are supervised by a licensed psychologist/clinician and Program faculty member.
 It also services as a clinical-research site for the faculty and students in the department.
 Our clinic provides individual therapy/counseling services (both in-person and virtual) to children and adolescents (ages 8 to 18) and testing/assessment services to children and adolescents (preschool ages 3 to 5 years and ages 8 to 18).
 At this time, our clinic provides services free of charge to the community.

-Below are some common concerns that children and families often come to us with:
+Below are common concerns that children and families often seek support for:

-- Anxiety, Depression, Trauma, Grief/Loss, Low self-esteem, Life Transitions (e.g. divorce), School Adjustment (e.g. moved from different city), Relationship issues, Family-related difficulties, Stress, Parenting Difficulties, Attention-Related Difficulties, Social Skills
+- Therapy/counseling: Anxiety, Depression, Trauma, Grief/Loss, Low self-esteem, Life Transitions (e.g. divorce), School Adjustment (e.g. moved from different city or to a new school in the area), Relationship issues, Family-related difficulties, Stress, Parenting Difficulties, Attention-Related Difficulties, Social Skills